Nuclear energy policy by country: Australia

 Australia has no nuclear power plants.
 However, Australia has up to 40% of the world's uranium deposits and is the world's second largest producer of uranium after Canada.
 At the same time Australia's extensive, low-cost coal and natural gas reserves have historically been used as strong arguments for avoiding nuclear power.

 In 2005, the Australian government threatened to use its constitutional powers to take control of the approval process for new mines from the anti-nuclear Northern Territory government.
 They are also negotiating with China to weaken safeguard terms so as to allow uranium exports there.
 States controlled by the Australian Labor Party are blocking the development of new mines in their jurisdictions under the ALP's "No New Mines policy."

-John Howard went to the November 2007 federal election with a pro-nuclear power platform but his government was defeated by Labor, which opposes nuclear power for Australia.
+John Howard went to the 2007 Australian federal election with a pro-nuclear power platform but his government was defeated by Labor, which opposes nuclear power for Australia.

 New Zealand

 New Zealand has no nuclear power plants.
 It enacted the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987 which prohibits the stationing of nuclear weapons on the territory of New Zealand and the entry into New Zealand waters of nuclear armed or propelled ships.
 This Act of Parliament, however, does not prevent the construction of nuclear power plants.
 A 2008 survey shows that relatively few New Zealanders favour nuclear power as the best energy source.
 However a 2005 survey of business leaders showed that nearly two-thirds supported investigation of nuclear power.

 A research reactor was operated by the University of Canterbury until 1981.
 A nuclear reactor provided electricity for McMurdo Station, in the New Zealand Antarctic Territory from 1962-1972.

 From the mid-1960s until the early 1980s official energy policy was that nuclear energy would be required.
-The Royal Commission on Nuclear Power Generation in New Zealand in its 1978 report said that there was no immediate need for New Zealand to embark upon a nuclear power program, but suggested that early in the 21st Century "a significant nuclear programme should be economically possible."
+The Royal Commission on Nuclear Power Generation in New Zealand in its 1978 report said that there was no immediate need for New Zealand to embark upon a nuclear power program, but suggested that early in the 21st Century "a significant nuclear programme should be economically possible".